 Some people change them every couple of weeks, some every couple of years.
 That said, here are some guidelines to help you know if your ʻukulele deserves some new strings.

-Before we get started, be sure you have these things handy:
+Before you get started, be sure you have these things handy:

 All you REALLY need to change strings are: strings!
 Don’t take off your old strings until you have new ones to replace them with!